 SkillsUSA Pennsylvania Central Region Fall Leadership Workshop

-Mount Joy Culinary program highlight in Lancaster Farming
+Mount Joy Culinary Program Highlighted in Lancaster Farming

 LCCTC Students of the Month – October 2024